Sundance Vacations Best Places to Golf

 With over 100 golf courses in Myrtle Beach, you can see why some call it the supermarket of golf.
 Whether you’re a beginner or experienced golfer you’ll have a course you can work with.

-Built on the former site of a working southern rice plantation, Caledonia is Currently ranked No. 27 on Golf Magazine’s Top 100 Courses You Can Play.
+Built on the former site of a working southern rice plantation, Caledonia is Currently ranked No. 77 on Golf Digest; America’s 100 Greatest Public Courses.
 With waste bunkers, wetlands and undulating greens, it keeps big hitters honest.

 The 6,526-yard, par-70 course has been described as having “18 signature holes,” with holes routed around majestic oaks and meandering streams.